About

 Defining Factories

 Besides the predefined factories, you can create your own.
-In this case, it is recommended to use the decorator @factory in order to ensure type safety in factory definition.
+In this case, it is recommended to use the decorator @factory in order to ensure type safety in the factory definition.
 The basic structure of a factory is as follows:

 1from typed import factory, Tuple, TYPE